AtlassianPS/ConfluencePS/docs/en-US/Get-Space.md

 ```

 ### -Skip
-Controls how many things will be skipped before starting output.
+Controls how many objects will be skipped before starting output.
 Defaults to 0.

 ```yaml